dd088396/CIA/README.md

 {
   "CIA": [
 {
-  "Why": "I would like to be a protective agent in the CIA.
-The reason behind this is just because I would like the action behind this type of career.
-Also because it would not be like a normal job, because you would get to see more than just our country, because in this job you would protect people nation wide.
-People who the CIA thinks are at high risks they assign protective agents to.
-Now this all adds up to protecting our great Nation called The United States Of America.
-If we can protect people who have valuable information about a terrorists organization that plans to attack America.
-The CIA would assigns a protective agent to help get him to America or somewhere safe so he wouldn’t be killed.
-In a case like I just mention, information may be crucial to save countless lives and I would love to do something on a daily basis that I know is helping our country and keeping Americans safe."
-}],
-    "What you must do":[
-   {
+  "Job": "Protective Agent",
-     "Qualify": "War Zone deployment experience
-Strong knowledge base in all facets of protective operations.
-Leadership and management experience.
-Report writing experience.
-Extensive medical experience (EMT, First Responder, 18D, Paramedic, Navy Corpsman) A working knowledge of Microsoft Office software (Excel, Word, PowerPoint etc.)."
+"Qualify": "War Zone deployment experience or some kind of 7 year law enforcer, Strong knowledge base in all facets of protective operations, Leadership and management experience, Report writing experience.
+You must also have Extensive medical experience (EMT, First Responder, 18D, Paramedic, Navy Corpsman) A working knowledge of Microsoft Office software (Excel, Word, PowerPoint etc.).
+You must also be a U.S citizen.", "Salary": ["$73,160" , "$82,027"],
-}],
-    "Salary": [
-  {
-    "Payment": ["$73,160" , "$82,027"]
-    }]
-   "Location": [{
+"New location": "All CIA agents are reqired to move to washington D.C."}, {
+  "Job": "Security Professional",
+  "Qualify": "GPA must be a minimum of 3.0.
+You are required to have excellent oral and written communication skills; analytical skills; strong interpersonal skills; and high levels of trustworthiness, integrity and loyalty to the US are required.
+All applicants must undergo successful occupational testing to include an aptitude test, writing test, personality inventory, and interview.", "Salary": ["$50,935" – "$123,234"],
+  "New Location": "All CIA agents are reqired to move to washington D.C."}, {
+  "Job": "Police Officer - Security Protective Service (SPS)", "Qualify": "High school diploma or equivalent, Twenty-one (21) years of age at time of appointment, No record of felony convictions or domestic violence, Must possess a valid Driver’s License, Physically and psychologically fit, Successful completion of the Federal Law Enforcement Training Center (FLETC) Physical Efficiency Battery (PEB) with a minimum score of 25%, and FLETC PEB requirements can be found at fletc.gov", "Salary": ["$59,015" - "$80,513"],
-    "new position": "All CIA agents are reqired to move to washington D.C."
+  "New Location": "All CIA agents are reqired to move to washington D.C."}

-    }]
+]
 }